-What's Really in the Starbucks Chestnut Praline Latte
+What's Really In the Starbucks Chestnut Praline Latte?

 Still, how can you make this drink less of a liquid dessert?
-Shave 50 calories by ordering it with nonfat milk, and get it down to a reasonable 210 calories by going sans whipped cream.
-If you ask the barista for one pump of syrup rather than the usual two or three, you'll skinny it up even more.
-The Chestnut Praline latte will never have the nutritional profile of green juice.
-But a few simple switches can at least make it less of a calorie and sugar bomb, so you won't find yourself resolving to drop recently added pounds come New Year's Day.
+For starters, you can shave off roughly 50 calories by ordering it with nonfat milk, and get it down to a reasonable 210 calories by going sans whipped cream.
+You can also ask the barista for one pump of syrup rather than the latte's standard four pumps.
+(Related: The Healthiest Things You'll Find On the Starbucks Menu)

 Of course, the Chestnut Praline Latte will never have the nutritional profile of green juice.
 If you genuinely want to indulge a little this holiday season, do you and enjoy every sip.
 But if you're trying to be mindful of things like sugar intake, a few simple switches can at least help you avoid some unwanted head pain and a midday energy crash.